wooihaw/py4iot/readme.md

 ## Create virtual environment with Conda
 1. Create a cirtual environment called py4iot with Python 3.9:
    - conda create -n py4iot python=3.9
-2. After the virtual environment is created, acivate it:
+2. After the virtual environment is created, activate it:
    - conda activate py4iot
 3. Navigate to the folder with the extracted repository.
 4. Install the required Python modules and packages: